-Did you know that math talk — which is as easy as using numbers while talking with your little one — can set your child up for a lifetime of success in math class?
+Did you know that kindergarten math talk — which is as easy as using numbers while talking with your little one — can set your child up for a lifetime of success in math class?
 It’s never too early to start, whether you’re counting Cheerios together or pointing out triangles, squares, and circles.
-Here are 10 ways to sneak a little math talk into your kindergartner’s day.
+Here are 10 ways to sneak a little math talk into your child’s day.

 Snack time math

 Give your child a small serving of finger food — Goldfish, grapes, that kind of thing — and have your child count them before eating.
 Have your child eat one — but only one!
 Now how many are there?
 Gradually as the snack gets eaten, the counting will evolve into mental math.

 Nope, nothing to do with runways.
 In math, modeling means using real-life objects or pictures to show math problems.
 Ask your kindergartner to draw a kid who has 5 cookies and is getting 1 more cookie from a friend.
 That drawing counts as a math model!

 Before they can add 2 + 3 or subtract 4 – 1, kindergartners need to understand what adding and subtracting means.
 You can help!
 Collect a small pile of buttons.
 Have your child create a pile with 4 buttons and a pile with 2 buttons.
 Push those piles together to make a new pile with 6 buttons.
 Count the total together and explain to your child, “That’s addition!”
 Next, take 2 buttons away from the big pile.
 Together, count the 4 buttons left and explain to your child, “That’s subtraction!”